And, we have been married now

 Richie off to school and Chris was down for a nap

-an all of a sudden I felt very sick.
+all of a sudden I felt very sick.

 I couldn't see, was dizzy and was going to pass out